Fiserv/Commerce-Hub/docs/Resources/Guides/Testing/Test-Address-Security.md

 # Test Address and Security Code

-In Commere Hub, a merchant can generate a test request and test response for the billing address, cardholder's name and security code by using the corresponding variables in the sandbox environment.
+An [address](?path=docs/Resources/Guides/Fraud/Address-Verification.md) and [security code](?path=docs/Resources/Guides/Fraud/Security-Code.md) verification response can be triggered when testing a Commerce Hub integration in the sandbox environment by using the corresponding values in the request.

 ---